gabrielanselmoa/gabrielanselmoa/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=25&pause=1000&color=5230d0&random=false&width=435&height=40&lines=Hi,+I'm+Gabriel+Anselmo!+🧑🏻‍💻🌍+)](https://git.io/typing-svg)

 <p align="left">
-By now, I'm studying Java and their Ecosystem to build a large and scalable application.
-I'm fascinated by how things works in Java, specially when we apply data structures and algorithms on it.
+By now, I'm studying .NET and their Ecosystem to build a large and scalable application.
+I'm fascinated by how things works in C#, specially when we apply data structures and algorithms on it.
   <br><br>
 I'm passionate about building successful products, great team player, experienced in streamlining processes to improve customer experience and efficiently troubleshooting project issues.
 </p>